Pubu99/Abnormal-Event-Detection-Model-8/ACTION_PLAN.md

 - ✅ All imports successful
 - ✅ CUDA detected (RTX 5090)
-- ✅ Data loaded correctly
+- ✅ Data loaded correctly from both Train and Test folders
-- ✅ Model created successfully
+- ✅ Model created successfully (5.8M parameters)

 **If any test fails:** Check the error message and fix before proceeding.

 ---

-### Step 3: Optional - Review Configuration ⏱️ 5 minutes
+### Step 4: Optional - Review Configuration ⏱️ 5 minutes

 Open `configs/config.yaml` and review (you can leave defaults):